 While construction accidents occur under different circumstances, they are typically the same.
 Some of the most common types of accidents associated with development sites include:

 After an accident, it’s important that you have your case investigated immediately.
-A League City attorney can help you determine liability and how the construction accident occurred.
+A Cypress attorney can help you determine liability and how the construction accident occurred.
 For this reason, you should contact one as soon as possible, before the statute of limitations lapses.

 Among the most common questions that we come across concerning construction accidents at Lone Star Injury Attorneys is whether victims qualify for another settlement even after receiving worker’s compensation.
 To answer this question, you may still be able to file a lawsuit for compensation, even when your employer’s worker’s compensation programs covers you.
 However, there are a few things you should know about worker’s compensation.